momori256/momori.dev/blog/building-a-lisp-like-language-from-scratch-in-rust.md

 }
 ```

-The implementation of `parse_if` is simple because it leverages the existing code.
-It calls `parse_internal` 3 times to parse condition, then-clause, and else-clause.
+The implementation of `parse_if` is straightforward as it leverages existing code.
+It calls `parse_internal` three times to parse the condition, then-clause, and else-clause.

-The last part `eval` is also straightforward:
+The last part, `eval`, is also uncomplicated:

 ```rs
 pub fn eval(expr: &Expr) -> Result<Value, LpErr> {